 Puget Sound offers three majors and the music minor for classical guitar students:

+To major in music, an entrance audition is required.
+Please note audition requirements.
 Auditions for Regular Decision and Transfer students take place in January and February, preceding fall enrollment.
+Please see additional information for Transfer students and for Early Decision students.

 Private weekly lessons in strings, harp, or classical guitar are offered to majors and non-majors.